memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.7.1 =
+* Remove a couple of debug lines that accidentally got included with 1.7.0.

 = 1.7.0 =
 * Internal improvements to the mapping of Memberful members to WordPress users.
 We now only create a mapping once the user has been created.
 Mapping errors are recorded to the internal error log.